mvallim/live-custom-ubuntu-from-scratch/README.md

 ## Create manifest

 Next we create a file `filesystem.manifest` to specify each package and it's version that is installed on the `live system`.
-We create another file `filesystem.manifest-desktop` which specifies which files will be installed on the `target` system.
+We create another file `filesystem.manifest-desktop` which specifies which files will be installed on the `target system`.
 Once the Ubiquity installer completes, it will remove packages specified in `filesystem.manifest` that are *not* listed in `filesystem.manifest-desktop`.

 1. Access build directory